-Partner at Skadden, Arps, Slate, Meagher & Flom LLP
+Retired Partner, Litigation, Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates and Professor, Georgetown Law

 Sloan has served in high-ranking positions in all three branches of the federal government, including as Associate Counsel to the President, Special Envoy for Guantanamo Closure and Assistant to the Solicitor General.
 He also has served on the U.S. Court of Appeals for the District of Columbia Circuit’s Advisory Committee on Procedures.